Kythira: Economy

 Since the late 20th century, the Kythirean economy has largely focused and, in the process, has become dependent on tourism, which provides the majority of the island's income, despite the fact that Kythira is not one of the most popular tourist destinations in Greece.
 The popular season usually begins with the Greek holiday of Pentecost at the end of May, and lasts until the middle of September.
 During this time, primarily during August, the island's population will often triple due to the tourists and natives returning for vacation.
 Dependence on tourism has resulted in increased building activity in many of the island's villages, mostly for commercial purposes (hotels and hospitality facilities, shops etc.), but also secondary homes; prominent examples are Agia Pelagia and Livadi, both of which having witnessed significant growth in their size since the early 1990s.

 Minor sources of revenue are thyme honey, famous within Greece for its rich flavor, as well as some small-scale cultivation of vegetables and fruit and animal husbandry that is, nevertheless, increasingly restricted to local consumption.

 Only five of the island's villages are on the coast (Platia Amos, Agia Pelagia, Diakofti, Avlemonas, & Kapsali).
 During July and August, several traditional dances will be held in various villages.
 These dances usually attract the majority of the island's population, the biggest of which are the festival of 'Panagia' in Potamos on 15 August, and the wine festival in Mitata on the first Friday and Saturday of August.

+Infrastructure

+The Trifylleion Hospital of Kythera is the only hospital on the island.
+The hospital's construction was made possible through the contributions of Greek Americans, including Mixalis Semitekolos, also known as Mike Semet, who was a prominent figure in the New York City restaurant industry in the early 20th century.
+Semitekolos, an immigrant from Kythera, raised funds for the hospital by participating in a pan-Kytherian fundraising campaign in the United States in the early 1950s.
+His significant monetary contributions earned him recognition from King Paul of Greece with the Order of the Phoenix.
+The groundbreaking for the hospital was on May 21, 1953, in Potamos, making it the first hospital on the island.
+It remains the only hospital on the island to this day, providing essential medical services to the residents of Kythira and the surrounding areas.
+The charitable organization responsible for the hospital evolved to become the Trifylleion Foundation of Kytherians and is still active today.